Harsh-uu/Shopping-Site/README.md

-# I created a homepage of a shopping site using CSS
+# I created a homepage of a shopping site using CSS.